BeehiveForum/BeehiveForum/docs/readme.txt

     1.2.2    Database setup
     1.2.3    Upload
     1.2.4    Installing the forum
+    1.2.5    Installing from CLI
+    1.2.6    Creating your config.inc.php
-    1.2.5    First use
+    1.2.7    First use
-    1.2.6    Adminning
+    1.2.8    Adminning
-    1.2.7    What to do if it doesn't work
+    1.2.9    What to do if it doesn't work
-    1.2.8    Add your forum to our list
+    1.2.10   Add your forum to our list
   1.3    Customising your BeehiveForum
     1.3.1    Style sheet
     1.3.2    Images